Best Fireplace Screens

 So, it is typically advised to add around 10 to 12 inches to the width and three to five inches to the height.
 Once you have your number, write it down as you will need to reference that size.
 Now, also remember that multiple panel models can extend.
 So, with these, the sizing can be customized a bit.
 Keep that in mind if you are interested in that specific type.

 If you came into this believing that you were foolish for actually wanting a design that you find appealing, understand that you are not foolish at all.
-In fact, it is important enough to be a criterion on this list so what does that tell you?
 When you add any sort of product in your home, the style and appeal will be considered.
 Whether it is a kitchen appliance or a new piece of furniture, style is as important as function.
 But, you should never prioritize appeal over function that is for sure.

 Remember when it was claimed that glass requires more maintenance than mesh?
 Well, this is where that comes into play.
 For mesh, which will not need to be cleaned as often, it is probably best to just take a damp cloth to remove all the soot.
 But, it may not be that easy with glass as glass shows more than mesh.
 What you can try, and this is a fairly popular solution, is to clean it with a vinegar solution.
 What you will need is a solution comprised of three cups of warm water, one tablespoon of ammonia and one cup of vinegar.

 Ideally, mix it into a spray bottle and spray the solution on the glass.
 From there, allow it to sit for around 30 seconds.
 Then, take a clean cloth and scrub the solution until the soot is loosened.
 You can repeat this process as many times as needed to get the glass as clean as you desire.